 Get My Free Pool Care Checklist

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 Why You Should Keep Ducks Out of Your Pool

-The first time you see ducks in your pool, it can be exciting.
-There could be an adorable family taking root in your backyard.
-However, the novelty quickly wears off.
-If you’re trying to swim, their presence can be a real nuisance.
+It can be exciting the first time you see ducks in your pool.
+However, the novelty wears off quickly.
+They can be highly annoying when you are trying to swim.
 Plus, they can severely toxify the water, leading to potential health problems for you and your family.

 Why Do Ducks Like Pools?

 Ducks love calm and spacious bodies of water.
 They are water birds, so they thrive in water, and during the summer, a pool can be a great sanctuary from the heat.

 Ducks also have many predators, like coyotes, badgers, and foxes.
 These creatures can go after their eggs and ducklings.
 Unless your backyard runs amok with these animals, ducks will feel safe in your yard and pool area.

 Get Rid of Ducks Safely